Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 !!! info
     You need to replace the **masterKey** value with your Cosmos Account key.
 Remember this is only needed for local development debugging, we will not be using the masterKey when we deploy to ACA.

     Replace the **url** value with the URI value of your cosmos database account.
-You can get that from the Azure portal by navigating to the cosmos database account overview page and get the uri value from there.
+You can get that from the [Azure portal](https://portal.azure.com){target=_blank} by navigating to the cosmos database account overview page and get the uri value from there.
     Basically the uri should have the following structure. [https://COSMOS_DB_ACCOUNT.documents.azure.com:443/](https://COSMOS_DB_ACCOUNT.documents.azure.com:443/).

 === "dapr-statestore-cosmos.yaml"